Second of His Name: Plot

-Three years on, the war in the Stepstones archipelago is going badly.
-Enemy commander Craghas "The Crabfeeder" Drahar and his forces have engaged in guerilla tactics, raiding Lord Corlys Velaryon's fleets at night and retreating into deep caves whenever Prince Daemon launches attacks on his dragon.
+Three years on, the war in the Stepstones is going badly for Daemon and the Velaryons.
+The enemy leader, Craghas "The Crabfeeder" Drahar, and his corsairs have engaged in guerilla tactics, raiding Lord Corlys Velaryon's fleets under the cover of night and retreating into deep caves whenever Prince Daemon launches attacks on his dragon.
+Viserys is asked to send aid but refuses to support his brother, arguing that Daemon must not be rewarded for his hubris.

-Meanwhile, Alicent Hightower, having married King Viserys and giving birth to son, Aegon, is pregnant again; Queen Alicent and Princess Rhaenyra, once close friends, have become estranged.
+Meanwhile, Alicent Hightower, having married King Viserys and given birth to his son, Aegon, is pregnant again; Queen Alicent and Princess Rhaenyra, once close friends, have become estranged.
 Viserys, disinterested in the Stepstones war, leads the court on a hunt to celebrate Aegon's second nameday; he intends to kill a white hart stag, considered a royal good omen.
 Believing Viserys intends to replace her with Aegon as heir to the throne, Rhaenyra storms away from camp, with only her Kingsguard, Ser Criston Cole, following.

-Viserys dismisses Lord Jason Lannister's marriage suit for Rhaenyra, while Hand of the King Ser Otto Hightower proposes betrothing to Prince Aegon, Rhaenyra's two-year-old half-brother and Otto's grandson.
+Viserys dismisses Lord Jason Lannister's marriage suit for Rhaenyra, while Hand of the King Ser Otto Hightower proposes betrothing Rhaenyra to Prince Aegon, her two-year-old half-brother and Otto's grandson.
 Master of Laws Lord Lyonel Strong advises Viserys to wed Rhaenyra to Corlys Velaryon's son, Ser Laenor, to heal the rift between Houses Targaryen and Velaryon.

-While camped overnight in the woods, a wild boar invades the campsite, trampling Criston and attacking Rhaenyra before the two kill it.
-Before returning to the main camp, Rhaenyra encounters the white hart and allows it to go unharmed; meanwhile, Viserys takes two attempts to slay a regular stag.
+While camped overnight in the woods, a wild boar attacks the campsite, trampling Criston and attacking Rhaenyra before the two manage to kill it.
+Before returning to the main camp, Rhaenyra encounters the white hart and allows it to go unharmed; meanwhile, a weary and depressed Viserys settles for killing an ordinary hart held down by his guards.

 Following the hunt, Otto tells Alicent that the realm's nobles will favor Aegon as king, despite Viserys preferring Rhaenyra.
-Meanwhile, Viserys assures Rhaenyra she will never be replaced as his heir, but urges her to find an influential husband to bolster her claim to the Iron Throne.
+Meanwhile, Viserys assures Rhaenyra she will never be replaced as his heir but urges her to find an influential husband to bolster her claim to the Iron Throne.

 Alicent advises Viserys to send reinforcements to the Stepstones.
-When a messenger brings word of Viserys's decision, Daemon refuses to accept his brother's aid.
-He feigns surrender to lure the Crabfeeder's army into the open, at which point the Velaryon infantry, led by Corlys, and his younger brother, Vaemond, launch a counterattack.
-Simultaneously, Ser Laenor cuts off the enemy's escape route with his dragon.
+When a messenger brings word of Viserys's decision, Daemon beats him down in anger.
+He feigns surrender to lure the Crabfeeder's army into the open and is quickly wounded and surrounded, at which point the Velaryon infantry, led by Corlys, and his younger brother, Vaemond, launch a counterattack.
+Simultaneously, Laenor cuts off the enemy's escape route with his dragon, Seasmoke.
 Daemon pursues Drahar into the caverns, killing him as the Velaryon forces claim victory.